cchevalier/DS5_PA1/PA1_template.md

 ```
 ## [1] 2304
 ```
 The number of missing values is: 2304

+We create a new dataset which will contain the same data than activity but with the missing data filled in